bacalhau-project/bacalhau/docs/intro.md

 :::info
 The options are not limited to the above mentioned.
 You can mount your data anywhere on your machine, and Bacalhau will be able to run against that data
 :::

+## Use Cases

+Bacalhau shines when it comes to data-intensive applications like _data engineering_, _model training_, _model inference_, _model training_, _model dynanmics_, etc.
+Here are some examples we have covered

 ## Roadmap